ArctosDB/documentation-wiki/_how_to/How-to-Bulkload-Media-Metadata.markdown

 ## Bulkload Media Metadata Using the TACC Directory Tool ##

-A template for bulkloading media Metadata can be created from the TACC directory. **Note** This process will be facilitated byt the use of filenames that include a standard use of GUIDs or barcodes.
+A template for bulkloading media Metadata can be created from the TACC directory. **Note** This process will be facilitated by the use of filenames that include a standard use of GUIDs or barcodes.

 From the Arctos main menu select [Enter Data > Batch Tools > Bulkload Media Metadata](https://arctos.database.museum/tools/BulkloadMedia.cfm).
 You will see this